Palm Avenue station: History

 This station was originally scheduled to undergo renovation starting September 2014, as part of the Trolley Renewal Project, though actual renovation construction didn't begin until October 2014; it reopened with a renovated station platform in March 2015.

-Station layout

-There are two tracks, each with a side platform.
+During 2024, a plan to take down the park and ride to build apartment buildings is being decided.
+This would be one of few stations in the San Diego Trolley that had a park and ride removed and replaced by apartment buildings.